 Remedial Courses: Remedial coursework will be counted in determining financial aid eligibility, enrollment status, and satisfactory academic progress.
 These courses will initially be included in maximum timeframe calculations.
 Exclusions may be considered in some cases.
 Remedial courses do not count towards the total number of credits needed for graduation.
 Students will be limited to no more than thirty (30) remedial credits for financial aid eligibility.

 Timetable for Review: Your academic record will be reviewed when your annual FAFSA form is received and at the end of each semester to determine whether you are in compliance with the SAP policy.

 Financial Aid Warning: The first time you do not meet the completion rate (67%) or your cumulative GPA drops below the required minimum (2.0 grade point average), you will be placed on Financial Aid Warning if you mathematically can be in compliance in the next semester.
 If you are placed on Financial Aid Warning at the end of a semester, you will still be eligible for financial aid for the following semester.
 Financial Aid Warning is not the same as Academic Warning as referred to in the Admission/Registrar Section of the catalog.

 Appeals: In the case of extenuating circumstances (such as injury, illness, or death of an immediate family member), you may appeal your suspension to the Financial Aid Office.
 The appeal forms must be signed by you and your advisor and submitted with a letter of explanation and supporting documentation detailing the circumstances that prevented you from making satisfactory academic progress or completing within allowable credits, how the issues have been resolved, and how the issues will not affect future performance.
-Appeal forms may be picked up from the Financial Aid Office, or obtained online at www.lcsc.edu/financialaid/financial-aid-forms If your appeal is approved, you will be placed on Financial Aid Probation or an Academic Plan.
+Appeal forms may be picked up from the Financial Aid Office, or obtained online at www.lcsc.edu/financialaid/financial-aid-forms If your appeal is approved, you will be placed on Financial Aid Probation or on an Academic Plan.
 Academic Plans specify the conditions you must meet in order to continue receiving federal financial aid.
 If your appeal is denied, you may appeal to the Campus Petition Committee or see Regain Financial Aid Eligibility above